Nesta/phoenix/js/README.txt

   masonry-view.js:
   ================
   Necessary functions for masonry remove method.
-If we want to implement the infinite scroll, we need to install the "views_infinite_scroll" and "autopager" module.
+If we want to implement the infinite scroll, we will need to install the "views_infinite_scroll" and "autopager" module.

 	modales.js
 	===========